D123aniel/comp423-course-notes/docs/tutorial/go-setup.md

 ```

 !!! warning "Correct Module Path"
-    Ensure that the GitHub remote repository is the same one as you are currently working in for compatibility with Go tools.
+    Ensure that the GitHub remote repository is the same one as you are currently working in, and remove the "https://" at the beginning.

 ### Step 2: File creation and code